-- To understand the computational approaches to Modeling, Feature Extraction - To understand the need and application of Map Reduce - To understand the various search algorithms applicable to Big Data - To analyze and interpret streaming data - To learn how to handle large data sets in main memory and learn the various clusteringtechniques applicable to Big Data
+- Understand the computational approaches to Modeling, Feature Extraction. - Analyze the need and application of Map Reduce. - Infer the various search algorithms applicable to Big Data. - Analyze and interpret streaming data. - Identify large data sets and learn the variousclustering techniques applicable to Big Data.